damianhakert/damianhakert.github.io/source/_posts/2016-01-06-our-y-combinator-experience.markdown

 wedding.
 A big customer in LA requested us a week before he left to come for a visit.
 We jumped in the car started our road trip in the direction of LA.
-After many hours of driving, Job started to realize we weren't driving in the correct direction after all..
+After many hours of driving, Job started to realize we weren't driving in the correct direction after all...

 <iframe width="640" height="360" src="https://www.youtube.com/embed/4TnKmrpiSgQ" frameborder="0" allowfullscreen></iframe>